Home » Workout Tips » 15 Best Forearm Exercises for Grip Strength and Definition

 15 Best Forearm Exercises

 These 15 forearm exercises target every major muscle in your lower arms — from flexors and extensors to grip stabilizers — helping you build balanced strength, power, and definition.
+Incorporate them into your weekly routine to enhance grip endurance, prevent injuries, and improve overall upper-body performance.

 1. Wrist Curl